 You have to nag others for an opinion and comment and ask advice and tag as many accounts as possible to get someone to notice your work.

 You have to research what people are interested in and constantly change your approach; notice what people are passionate about and ask yourself what you can share with people that is interesting and captivating.

 You have to find the convergence between what you can offer and what people love to see.

-That might be an unorthodox way of looking at things because it might be considered “pushy” or “unauthentic” or even “business driven” but if you want to build a successful account, it’s pivotal in most situations to make your work available to as many people as possible.
+That might be an unorthodox way of looking at things because it might be considered “pushy” or “inauthentic” or even “business-driven” but if you want to build a successful account, it’s pivotal in most situations to make your work available to as many people as possible.

 You need to elbow your way through the sea of talented people and present something fresh.

 That being said, I don’t believe that aiming for success alone will make you feel fulfilled, which is what we all want in life, right?

 It’s so important to present a product, gallery or lifestyle that carries a small piece of your heart in it.